mvrilo/tumblrrr/README.md

 `you.read([ read_api ], [ query ], callback(data));`

-If `read_api` isn't set it will return data from _/api/dashboard/json_ only if email and password are set, if they are not it return data from _/api/read/json_.
+If `read_api` isn't set it will return data from _/api/dashboard/json_ only if email and password are set, if they are not it returns data from _/api/read/json_.

 - *read_api*
     - `account`